 When relocating from one state to another, it's vital to consider the new taxation rates you'll encounter in your new state of residence.
 This is particularly important for retirees, since many are on fixed incomes and unanticipated taxes can radically impair one's retirement lifestyle.

-Overview of State Taxes
+Overview of State Taxes in a Chart